smarkets/marge-bot/README.md

 # choose one way of specifying the SSH key
 #ssh-key: KEY
 ssh-key-file: token.FILE
+# OR use HTTPS instead of SSH
+#use-https: true
 ```
 For more information about configuring marge-bot see `--help`